 Some good examples of simple meals that can be made with a base of grains are red beans and rice, curries, and gumbo.

 Any sort of meats or vegetables can be paired well with polenta, such as bacon, shrimp, mushrooms, spinach, sausage, or even cheese and fish.

-- PREMIUM FREEZE DRIED process locks in important nutrients...
+- PREMIUM FREEZE DRIED - The freeze-drying process locks in important nutrients offering a...

 Pastas of different types also make a great base for meat, cheese, or vegetable sauces, or even great meals on their own with some spices and seasonings.
 Adding canned fish such as anchovies or sardines to pasta dishes or to pizza is a great way to get some much-needed proteins into your post-hurricane diet, and there are many Sicilian or other Italian dishes that incorporate these and are simple to make.